Our Lady of Guidance: History

+The Spanish employed a strategic syncretism of the Pre-islamic Hinduised Tagalog religion with the incipient Hispano-Mesoamerican Catholicism introduced by them.
+They did this via elevating Manila's Pre-islamic cultural layer, in which, Our Lady of Guidance was a part of, as a concerted effort to discredit the recent Islamization of Manila to whom, their progressing Syncretistic Hispanization, was a reaction against.
+The Spanish had motives to make Our Lady of Guidance as a local Philippine Palladium formed as a reaction to Islam, as they also fought against Islam in Spain during the Reconquista and of which, they consider the Spanish expansion from Iberia, to Latin America, to the Philippines a continuation of their war against Islam in Europe to Islam found in Asia.

 In 1897, a novena booklet titled Novena o Pagsisiam sa Nuestra Señora de Guia ("Novena to Our Lady of Guidance") was published by the Pontifical and Royal University of Santo Tomas in Manila.
 The text recounts the image's origin story, where natives found it sitting on a trunk, and built a roof above it, and the surrounding pandan plants.
 The text goes on to condemn them for their polytheism, and mentions murder.
 The image initially had a feast day on 18 December, but the date was transferred to 19 May when a rainstorm struck Manila Cathedral in February 1771.
+It returned to its original feast date in 2023.

 During the Second World War, the statue was saved by the parish priest of Ermita Church, Fr.
 Blas de Guernica, and a Justo N. López.
 They hid the statue in a niche of the church's crypt a few weeks before the Allies liberated Manila in February 1945.
 After the battle, Fr.
 Rogelio Bedonia, along with a chaplain and four soldiers of the United States Army, went to the obliterated shrine, retrieved the icon, and brought it to a safer place.
 Until the construction of a temporary chapel, the icon stayed in a private house on Taft Avenue, in San Miguel de Mayumo and finally in Quiapo.
 The current shrine was built in 1947.

 A replica of the image was made to commemorate the quadricentennial of the icon's finding.
 From May 1970 to 1971, the replica visited almost all parishes, chapels, hospitals, schools, and other institutions in the Archdiocese of Manila.
 It is this replica that is brought out for processions and public veneration on its feast day, with the original remaining ensconced in its glass-covered alcove above the main altar.
 The statue was removed from the shrine and placed in the room of Pope John Paul II for the duration of his 1995 Apostolic visit.